By using this site, you agree to the Privacy Policy and Terms of Use.

 A final objection concerns Christ’s role as the sole mediator (1 Timothy 2:5).
 However, intercessory prayer does not undermine this.
 In 1 Timothy 2:1-4, Paul urges believers to pray for one another, calling it “good and acceptable” to God.
 If earthly intercession is valid, so is heavenly intercession, as both rely on Christ’s mediation.
 Asking Mary or the saints to pray is not about bypassing Jesus but joining with them in seeking His grace.
 Mary’s unique role as Jesus’ mother makes her a particularly powerful intercessor, revered in traditions that see her as a new Rachel, weeping and praying for God’s people.

-In conclusion, the practice of asking Mary and the saints to pray for us is grounded in the biblical affirmation that the departed are alive in God, actively praying as part of the communion of saints.
+In conclusion, the practice of asking Mary and the saints to pray for us can be considered grounded in the biblical affirmation that the departed are alive in God, actively praying as part of the communion of saints.
 Jewish traditions, early Christian creeds, and scriptural glimpses of heavenly intercession support this view.
 Objections based on Deuteronomy, the lack of explicit teaching, or Christ’s mediation are addressed by distinguishing between occult practices and prayerful requests, recognizing implicit biblical trajectories, and affirming Christ’s unique role.
 Like Abram and Chaim’s playful exchange, the communion of saints invites us to see the departed as partners in prayer, united in Christ’s love.

-2 Comments
+10 Comments

 • James Edward Lank says: